helenascode/cse15l-lab-reports/LabReport1.md

 ![Image](ls3.png)

-> This command...
+> This command is supposed to list any files/folders in the given path which in this case is the file itself.

-> Working directory:
+> Working directory: lecture1

-> The output is..
+> The output is not an error message.

 ---

 ![Image](cat1.png)

-> This command...
+> This command stands for concatenate and it is supposed to print contents in two or more files in one go.

-> Working directory:
+> Working directory: lecture1

-> The output is..
+> The output is nothing as no argument was given.
+Therefore, the command could not print the files that were meant to be printed.

 ---

 ![Image](cat2.png)

-> This command...
+> The command recognizes that lecture1 is a directory but the command is supposed to take in files as its arguments.

-> Working directory:
+> Working directory: Home

-> The output is..
+> Therefore the output is an error message since it does not know how to execute this command on a directory.

 ---